Our work on methods has its 27th anniversary in 2022.

 The method means that performance is monitored by short but frequent performance measurements, such as after every build of the product.
 If performance was degraded in a product build it was easy to pinpoint the cause of the performance degradation.

-The "Performance snap shots" method also put the focus on system performance on a "per build basis", which in this case resulted in an increase of capacity of 20 times the original requirements.
+The "Performance snap shots" method also put the focus on system performance on a "per build basis", which in this case resulted in a capacity increase of 20 times the original requirements on the same platform.